5 Summer Sleep Tips for Babies and Kids - Baby Chick

 While summertime often means more travel, more activities, and a busier time, you can still prioritize sleep.
 Each child is different in how they react to changes in their schedule and how well they will sleep on the go.
 Especially if your child is a bit more sensitive, giving them the best environment to sleep in as often as possible can make a difference in keeping sleep on track.
 If your child is on multiple naps, prioritize having the first one at home if possible.
 It will make for a more pleasant child as you go about your fun summer activities!

-While it is true that the best-laid plans often go wrong, that doesn’t mean that you cannot strive to keep sleep on track this summer.
-Be honest about your priorities and not fear voicing them to friends and family.
-Enjoy the sunshine, travel, and quality time, but enjoy that sleep too!
+While it is true that the best-laid plans often go wrong, that doesn’t mean you cannot strive to keep sleep on track this summer.
+Be honest about your priorities and don’t fear voicing them to friends and family.
+Enjoy the sunshine, travel, and quality time, but enjoy that sleep, too!

 Share